-With both plans students are covered while in Canada and while travelling outside of Canada (with exceptions).
-Note, however that StudentGuard does not provide coverage for students while that student is in his/her home country.
+With both plans, students are covered while in Canada and while travelling outside of Canada (with exceptions).
+Note that StudentGuard does not provide coverage for students while that student is in his/her home country.

-On your visit to the doctor or hospital, ensure that you bring your insurance card with you.
+On your visit to the doctor or hospital, make sure you bring your insurance card with you.
 As with Alberta Health Care you will need to present your health card prior seeing the doctor.
 If your care provider will not accept the insurance you will need to complete a claim form for reimbursement.

 King’s offers free counselling services to students through our on-campus Student Counsellor.
 He is available to meet with students about any of the following issues:

 • Organization and study skills

 • Eating disorders